 Luang Prabang – Elephant Ride – Kuang Si WaterfallDay 6

-After breakfast drive out of town 20km to Ban Ann Elephant camp, where you can enjoy elephant trek about one hour.
-Upon arrival, your guide brief about those elephant where they come from and their daily living condition.
+After breakfast, drive out of town 20km to Ban Ann Elephant camp, where you can enjoy elephant trek for about one hour.
+Upon arrival, your guide brief about those elephants where they come from and their daily living condition.

 Overnight in Luang Prabang